BitSwap-BiFi/Bitswap-demo/README.md

 ## Ossification DEX

-In this Core, we'll not integrate with Sidechains or shitcoins (altcoins) beyond RGB, Bitcoin and Lightning Network.
+In this Core, we'll not integrate with Sidechains non built on RGB and altcoins beyond RGB, Bitcoin, Prime, Bifrost, RGB wallets and Lightning Network.

 ## FAQ